 Menswear startups like Daniel Wellington and New York-based Martenero are working alongside long-established brands like Skagen from Denmark and Timex to give men unprecedented options for affordable watches featuring numbers or Arabic numerals.

-These microwatch brands are contributing to an amazing landscape of innovative men’s apparel and accessory brands that can transform your wardrobe.
+These microwatch brands and established players are contributing to an amazing landscape of innovative men’s apparel and accessory brands that can transform your wardrobe.

 Explore Watches with Numbers